10 Factors Why Are Asians So Skinny

 9. Differences in desserts

 Asia’s sweetness and tolerance levels are pretty low.
 If you go to an Asian bakery versus an American bakery, you’ll notice how the sweetness level of modern desserts is much lower.
 Plus, for many Asian desserts, including Boba, you can choose the sweetness level or go sugar-free.
-Traditional Asian desserts are much healthier, packed with nutrients such as red bean soups, rice balls, ginger-based desserts, and tofu pudding.
+Traditional Asian desserts are much healthier and packed with nutrients, such as red bean soups, rice balls, ginger-based desserts, and tofu pudding.
 Interestingly, the standard dessert for Asian restaurants is fruit plates instead of cheesecake.

 10. Transportation

+Lifestyle factors, including physical activity, can influence body weight and composition.
 Asian countries are more densely populated, leading to serious traffic issues and great public transportation systems.
-Everything’s more crowded and more conveniently located than driving everywhere to scatter locations like in the US.
+Everything’s more crowded and conveniently located than driving everywhere to scatter locations like the US.
 People in Asia tend to take walking, cycling, or public transit as their primary ways of commute.
 It’s almost like being forced to do some extra cardio every day.
 So people tend not to put on weight as quickly.

 In China, I walked about three or four kilometers from my house.
 It’s no big deal because, in a place like America or elsewhere, you hop in your car and drive four kilometers away because it’s not convenient to walk.
 There aren’t excellent pedestrian walkways.
 On top of that, it’s easy to drive.
-It’s cheap to drive everybody in a car in China or India, especially in the cities.
+Driving everybody in a car in China or India is cheap, especially in the cities.
 Driving is a nightmare.
-Nobody wants to drive because the roads are a little disorganized.
+Nobody wants to go because the roads are a little disorganized.